-Supported by our dedicated local authority lead, Joanne Smithson, the programme provides tailored support for local authorities to place wellbeing evidence at the heart of policy.
+Supported by our dedicated local authority lead, Joanne Smithson, the programme provided tailored support for local authorities to place wellbeing evidence at the heart of policy.

-The local authorities and their wellbeing areas of focus are:
+The local authorities and their wellbeing areas of focus are listed in this table:

 |Local authority||Area of focus|